jacopotediosi/Writeups/CTF/2020/PlaidCTF-2020/Rev-You_wa_shockwave-250/README.md

 # YOU wa SHOCKWAVE - Rev 250pts

 ## Introduction
-We are provided with an archive (you_wa_shockwave.gz) containing the following files:
+We were provided with an archive (you_wa_shockwave.gz) containing the following files:
 ![Challenge files](img/1.jpg)

 Trying to open Projector.exe and inserting some random characters into input: